Defensive communication: Applications

 Defensive communication is common in the workplace due to the environment frequently being perceived as evaluative, judgmental, manipulative, or autocratic.
 Research indicates defensive reactions in the workplace cause inefficiency in communication and potential burnout.
 Much of the communication in a workplace is between managers and subordinates, increasing the need for efficient and supportive communication strategies.

+Defensive communication in the workplace can be caused depending on who the leader is and burnout.
+Burnout is a reoccurring situation that contains to happen in every workplace [1].
+Defensive communication leads to higher numbers of burnout.
+Leaders in workplaces have an important role in creating a community with coworkers.